Skip to main content

 • Supersede — a newer turn cancels the session’s in-flight evaluation; you never pay for a stale turn’s scores.

-• One batched run per turn — both metrics ride a single eval run, not one each.
+• One batched run per turn — Tier 1 covers every new trace in a single create + poll, not one run per trace.

 Replay costs are yours (a replay re-runs your agent), which is why validation replays at most a handful of cases per candidate, regression runs are sequential and sampleable (regression_sample), and every replay invocation is time-bounded (replay_timeout_s).